Marso22/boardwalk-games/README.md

 - Implement HTML validation on the form to fit the requirements above.
 - Create a success page to direct users to after submitting the form.

+## User Story 6: As a Board Game Enthusiast, I want to reserve a board game from the list of available games, so I can ensure it's available for me when I visit the shop.

+Acceptance Criteria

+- A reservation form is available on the Game Library page.
+- The user can fill out their selected game, name, contact information, and preferred date for the reservation.

+Task

+- Create a reservation form with fields for the user's name, contact information, preferred date and select which game they want to reserve.

-## User Story 5: Visible pricing for events and student discount (should-have)
+## User Story 7: Visible pricing for events and student discount (should-have)

 - User Story: As a Student Gamer, I want to find clear information about upcoming events, pricing and student discounts, so I can plan my visit within my budget and time constraints.